What is Levorphanol?

 Levorphanol Withdrawal Symptoms

 Levorphanol dependence becomes obvious when a person experiences withdrawal symptoms when he or she suddenly stops using the drug.
-The symptoms of Levorphanol withdrawal usually occurs shortly before the usual time of the next dose.
+The symptoms of Levorphanol withdrawal usually occur shortly before the usual time of the next dose.
 Often, patients can start feeling withdrawal symptoms as early as 6-12 hours after the last administration.

 Some early withdrawal symptoms of Levorphanol include: